Diamond White: 2007–2012: Early career and The X Factor

-In 2007, she starred in a Chicago-based production of The Color Purple that toured nationally.
-In 2010, at the age of 11, White played Young Nala in Disney's The Lion King musical.
+In 2007, White starred in a Chicago-based production of The Color Purple that toured nationally.
+In 2010, at the age of 11, White played young Nala in Disney's The Lion King musical.
 She auditioned for The X Factor in San Francisco, California with "It's a Man's Man's Man's World" by James Brown.
-At the Bootcamp Part 1, White sang "I Have Nothing" by Whitney Houston, from the movie The Bodyguard.
+At the Bootcamp Part 1, White sang "I Have Nothing" by Whitney Houston, from the film The Bodyguard.
 At Part 2, she was against Dinah Jane and they sang "Stronger".
 In the judges' home round, White sang Avril Lavigne's "I'm With You".
 Her mentor, Britney Spears, chose her to compete in the live shows.
 White performed "Hey, Soul Sister" during the first live show on October 31, 2012.
 On November 1, 2012, during the first live results show, White, along with Arin Ray, were put into a sing-off, with one of the contestants remaining in the competition and the other going home.
 White performed "Sorry Seems to Be the Hardest Word".
 Spears selected Ray to remain in the competition, sending White home.
 However, on the November 7, 2012 episode, White was reinstated into the competition as a wildcard, creating a Top 13.
 On the second live show that aired that same night, she again performed "I Have Nothing", receiving positive reactions from the judges and advancing into the Top 12.
 On November 14, 2012, she performed "Halo" and advanced into the Top 10.
 On November 21, 2012, she performed "Because You Loved Me" which earned her a spot in the Top 8.
 On November 28, 2012, she performed Whitney Houston's "I Wanna Dance with Somebody (Who Loves Me)" and was put into the Bottom Two along with Vino Alan, where she performed "I Was Here".
 The judges saved White, sending Alan home and advancing her to the Top 6.
 White performed James Brown's "It's a Man's Man's Man's World" and "Diamonds" during the December 5, 2012 episode and was put into the Bottom Two for the second time along with Fifth Harmony, where White performed "I Hope You Dance".
-The judges saved Fifth Harmony and sent White home for a second time, finishing fifth in the competition.
+The judges saved Fifth Harmony and sent White home for a second time.